GuiMercier1/roleplay-fight-helper/README.md

 ## ROLEPLAY FIGHT HELPER

-This small app deserves to help the game masters when a fight occurs.
+This small app - made with ReactJS - deserves to help the game masters when a fight occurs.

 You can add players with their init, kill / revive them when necessary, and hit next to know which player is playing next.